Laura Trott: Dad 'ecstatic' after second Olympic gold

 "These last two days have been so stressful," said Mr Trott.

 "She didn't make it easy for herself after dropping to second place after the morning session.
-But we knew she'd win the last event."'Get the results'
+But we knew she'd win the last event."

 Before the gold medal race, Mr Trott said he calmed the nerves by having lunch with his family.